egiden/django-contact-us-tools/docs/source/models.rst

 The extra methods
 ^^^^^^^^^^^^^^^^^

-:class:`AbstractBaseMessageExt` objects have all the methods of :class:`BaseMessage` with two more.
+:class:`AbstractBaseMessageExt` objects have all the methods of :class:`AbstractBaseMessage` with two more.

 .. function:: AbstractBaseMessageExt.mark_closed(closed_by)